 Our new effect is predominantly a hemispheric asymmetry in these quantities and as such is not a generic 3D effect, but it has not been previously reported in the context of 2D simulations.
-Actually, indications of LESA may be present in the O-Ne-Mg core explosions of Wanajo, Janka, & Müller (2011) and in a 15 $M{\odot}$ explosion model of Müller et al. (2012b), but it would be difficult to make a strong case.
-A dipole asymmetry in 2D simulations is restricted to the polar axis of the grid.
+Actually, indications of LESA may be present in the O-Ne-Mg core explosions of Wanajo, Janka, & Müller (2011) and in a $15 M{\odot}$ explosion model of Müller et al. (2012b).
+However, it seems difficult to make a strong case for this neutrino-hydrodynamical instability based on 2D simulations.
+The constraint of axisymmetry resticts any dipole asymmetry to the direction of the polar axis of the grid.
 This symmetry axis, where reflecting boundary conditions are imposed, defines a preferred direction and has various problematic consequences.
-On the one hand it tends to artificially create hemispheric differences by deflecting the converging flows either inward or outward.
-On the other hand, the grid axis also directs shock-sloshing motions.
-The strong presence of the latter in most 2D simulations, where mass flows alternate violently between the poles, may mask or inhibit the lepton-emission asymmetry associated with LESA.
+It tends to artificially create hemispheric differences by deflecting the converging flows either inward or outward, and the grid axis also directs shock-sloshing motions.
+Strong bipolar motions of the postshock accretion layer in most 2D simulations, where shock expansion and contraction alternate violently between the poles, could interfere with the LESA phenomenon or even create asymmetries of different nature.